-In Name Only: The actual stories told definitely don't have much to do with the games, and while the show borrows more elements from the games than DiC Entertainment's other Sonic shows do, the trope applies to about everything present: Badniks appear in the series, but as wild variations from their game designs.
-Completely reinterpreted) versions of actual Zones from the games are featured in the occasional odd episode; "Submerged Sonic" takes place in Labyrinth Zone, "High Stakes Sonic" takes place in Casino Night Zone, and "Trail of the Missing Tails" features the Warp of Confusion as a tribute to the Special Zones.
-There's a short story arc that deals with the Chaos Emeralds, but of course, they look and behave completely different from their game counterparts, not even getting the number of emeralds "right".
+In Name Only: The actual stories told definitely don't have much to do with the games, and while the show borrows more elements from the games than Creator/DiC's other Sonic shows do, the trope applies to about everything present: Badniks appear in the series, but as wild variations from their game designs.
+Completely reinterpreted versions of actual Zones from the games are featured in the occasional odd episode; "Submerged Sonic" takes place in Labyrinth Zone, "High Stakes Sonic" takes place in Casino Night Zone, and "Trail of the Missing Tails" features the Warp of Confusion as a tribute to the Special Zones.
+There's a short story arc that deals with the Chaos Emeralds, but of course, they look and work completely differently from their game counterparts, not even getting the number of emeralds "right".

 Interspecies Romance: Even though they're both robots, Robotnik Jr. (human) is involved with Breezie (hedgehog).

 Landslide Election: Occurs at the end of "Sonic Is Running".
 Not even Scratch and Grounder or Mama Robotnik vote for Robotnik, since the former forgot to vote at all and the latter was so disgusted by her son's campaign that she actually voted for Sonic.

 Large Ham: Robotnik, thanks in no small part to the incomparable Long John Baldry.

 Robotnik actually invokes this in "Coachnik"; one of the ingredients he uses to create the titular Coachnik robot is "300 pounds of ham".